elgnol/RealEstate_Project_3/README.md

 - **Home Values**: Monthly home values at the national level.

 ## Key Metrics Analyzed
-**Consumer Price Index (CPI)**measures the average change over time in the prices paid by consumers for goods and services.
+- **Consumer Price Index (CPI):** Measures the average change over time in the prices paid by consumers for goods and services.
-- **Rental Percentage Change**: Reflects the cumulative change in rental prices nationally.
+- **Rental Percentage Change:** Reflects the cumulative change in rental prices nationally.
-- **Unemployment Rate**: Represents the percentage of people actively seeking employment but unable to find work.
+- **Unemployment Rate:** Represents the percentage of people actively seeking employment but unable to find work.
-- **Home Values**: Represents the average home value in the United States.
+- **Home Values:** Represents the average home value in the United States.

 ## Findings